On Split-State Quantum Tamper Detection and Non-Malleability: Preliminaries

 \subsubsection{Basic General Notation}

 We denote sets by uppercase calligraphic letters such as $\X$ and use uppercase roman letters such as $X$ and $Y$ for both random variables and quantum registers.
-The distinction will be clear from context.
 We denote the uniform distribution over $\{0,1\}^d$ by $U_d$.
 For a {\em random variable} $X \in \X$, we use $X$ to denote both the random variable and its distribution, whenever it is clear from context.
-We use $x \leftarrow X$ to denote that $x$ is drawn according to $X$, and, for a finite set $\X$, we use $x \leftarrow \X$ to denote that $x$ is drawn uniformly at random from $\X$.
-For two random variables $X,Y$ we use $X \otimes Y$ to denote their product distribution.
-We call random variables $X, Y$, {\em copies} of each other iff $\mathbb{P}[X=Y]=1$.